Goat rams through sliding glass door, naps inside bathroom

 “This is the most random story in the world,” Jennifer Keathley said Tuesday, breaking out into laughter.

-The break-in happened Friday when an escaped ram from a farm several miles away repeatedly butted against a sliding glass door, breaking into the Keathley family home in Ashland County’s Sullivan Township.
+The break-in happened Friday when an escaped male goat from a farm several miles (kilometers) away repeatedly butted against a sliding glass door, breaking into the Keathley family home in Ashland County’s Sullivan Township.

-Keathley’s 18-year-old son, Logan, discovered the goat in the bathroom when he returned home from school around Friday afternoon to broken glass in the house.
+Keathley’s 18-year-old son, Logan, discovered the billy goat in the bathroom when he returned home Friday afternoon from school to find the family’s agitated German Shepherd in the driveway, broken glass on the back porch and the house reeking.

 Keathley put a message out for a missing goat on a community Facebook page and received a reply with the owner’s name and number.
 The apologetic owner arrived that evening and, with Keathley’s husband’s help, loaded him onto a livestock trailer for his ride home.

-The Keathley’s learned their home insurance policy covers damage from bears and deer but not goats.
-She said she’s been in touch with the farmer’s insurance company.
+The Keathleys learned their home insurance policy covers damage from bears and deer but not goats.
+She said she’s been in touch with the company.
 Despite applications of carpet deodorant and urine neutralizer, she said the odor from Big Boy’s urine still lingers.

 Asked about her newfound fame, Keithley said: “There’s all these awful stories in the world, people need this.”